Keto Pumpkin Donuts

 To Make the Glaze

 • Add the cream cheese to a bowl and gently heat in the microwave to soften, but do not completely melt it.
-Add in the maple and vanilla extracts, then the swerve (according to the level of sweetness you prefer) and heavy cream.
+Add in the maple and vanilla extracts, then the powdered sweetener (according to the level of sweetness you prefer) and heavy cream, then mix until combined.
 Add more heavy cream or hot water as needed to get your desired consistency.

 • Dip each donut into the glaze and set back on the wire rack.
-You can glaze just the top, top and bottom of double dip for more of a frosting.
+You can glaze them twice if you'd like a thicker frosting.

 *Make sure to scroll up and read the post for substitutions, additions and helpful tips for making this recipe.